weecology/lab-manual/content/docs/getting-started/new-member-onboarding.md

 ---
 title: New member onboarding
 type: book
+summary: >
+  An onboarding guide to help you get started in the group including information on lab philsophy, lab tools, and university resources
+weight: 1
 ---

 This guide is a general reference for being in the Weecology lab at UF.
 Some info is below, but much of it is actually located among the various lab-wiki pages, and linked to from here.